NRO-dev/doc_18_git_notebook_marking/title.md

-Notebook Git tagging to ensure reproducibility of scientific figures
+Notebook programming with Git tagging to ensure reproducibility of scientific figures